 “In a tight labor market like the one we have now, there is an even stronger incentive to protect our employees and ensure that they are healthy and able to perform their jobs,” said a North American Meat Institute spokesperson in a statement.

-If you have been injured at work and your North Carolina workers’ compensation claim has been denied, you can contact an attorney experienced in workers’ comp appeals.
+If you have been injured at work and your North Carolina workers’ compensation claim has been denied, you can contact a Charlotte work injury attorney experienced in workers’ comp appeals.